Your pitcher was "cleared to throw"… so why does it still not feel right?

 That's a great time to build understanding.

-Many parents use this framework proactively so they know what to watch for and how to respond when something eventually changes.
+Many parents use VeloRESET proactively so they know what to watch for and how to respond when something eventually changes.

 What if this still feels like too much?

-That’s exactly why the framework is structured the way it is.
+That's exactly why it's structured the way it is.

 You don't need to use everything.